HSKPeter/comp3981/README.md

 | 25x25 | 63.2s | 42.8s |

-## Challenge of solving 100x100 Sudoku
+## Challenges
-At the moment, we are unable to solve a 100x100 Sudoku with the CSP algorithm.
-In this section, we will discuss the challenges that we have encountered, and the efforts that we have made.
+At the moment, we are not guaranteed to solve all 25x25 Sudoku with the CSP algorithm.
+We are also unable to solve a 100x100 Sudoku.
+In this section, we will discuss the challenges that we have encountered, and the efforts that we have made to solve a 100x100 board.

 We understand that solving a 100x100 sudoku could be computationally expensive, and thus we have attempted to run the CSP algorithm on Microsoft Azure, by taking the following steps: